-What is NIPT Test or Harmony Test?
+What is NIPT Test?

 NIPT (Non-Invasive Prenatal Testing), also known as Harmony Test or Panorama test, is done to detect foetal chromosomal abnormalities indicating the likelihood of the baby born with genetic disorders like Down syndrome, Patau syndrome, Edwards syndrome and Turner syndrome.

 What is the science behind Harmony Test?